Recovering from RAID Array Format on NAS QNAP Turbo Station TS-1079 Pro: Essential Steps

 To mitigate these risks, it is important to implement proper access controls, user permissions, and file versioning.
 Regular backups should also be performed to ensure data can be restored in case of any data loss incidents.
 Additionally, monitoring the NAS device's performance and network bandwidth can help identify and address any potential bottlenecks before they impact data integrity.

-Although NAS Turbo Station TS-1079 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-1079 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view